 This Contract aims to be compatible with both FOSSmarks (available on http://fossmarks.org/) and Model Trademark Guidelines (available on http://modeltrademarkguidelines.org) projects.
 However, should any conflict in meaning arise, the provisions of this Contract shall be interpreted in full favour of the rights it grants here.

-Finally, this Maintainers Contract (the "Contract") applies to any Distinctive Mark as associated with the Programme and its Open Source Licence.
+This Maintainers Contract (the "Contract") applies to any Distinctive Mark as associated with the Programme and its Open Source Licence, with no prejudice to the rights given on the Programme by its Open Source Licence.

 In this Contract, unless otherwise provided or the context otherwise requires, capitalised expressions (where the single shall include the plural and vice versa) shall have the meanings as identified below: